giftnuss/foodsharing/docs/codebase.md

 * grafana https://grafana.yunity.org/?orgId=1

 The current email load is high, we get spam-flagged a lot, so in the future we'll work towards sending less email.
-(E-mail handling: we have a server for .de-mails (old server), .network (new), and a third one ... more or less?
-Ask Matthias. :-) )
+(E-mail handling: we have currently more than one server for mails.)
 When we use a third party service, we sometimes run into problems (photon, map tiles).
+And though the code is open source, changes are not entirely up to everyone.
+(Some issues can only be seen by selected people, also merges to master happen only if certain devs agree.)

 # visual guidelines
 Q: Are there visual guidelines?
 (User interface, colors, buttons, etc.)